 William L. Campbell Jr.

 Chip is a member in the firm’s business litigation practice group in the Nashville office.
-He represents individual and corporate clients in a variety of industries, such as healthcare, manufacturing, entertainment, publishing, and financial services.
-Chip has jury trial experience in federal and state courts, as well as experience trying cases in bench trials and administrative proceedings.
+He helps individuals, as well as regional, and national and international corporate clients, with disputes in a variety of industries, such as healthcare, manufacturing, entertainment, publishing, and financial services.
+Chip has jury trial experience in federal and state courts, as well as experience trying cases in bench trials, administrative proceedings and arbitration.

 Chip's recent experience includes: